nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific student based on nusnet id.
+1. User requests to delete a specific student based on NUSNet ID.

    Use case ends.